DraphonyLearning/AZ203-Develop-Solutions-for-Azure/Labs/M15-AzureMonitor.md

 ## Objectives
 In this lab, we will:
 1. Use the HTTP Data Collector API from Azure to add log items into a Log Analytics Workspace.
-2. Create a Docker container out of the project.
-3. Deploy the container to Azure Kubernetes Service.

 ## Instructions